tjoyner/ofvioletsandlicorice/chapter1.md

 "Yesterday... she also didn't know where she was... and now she's not answering."

 There was a silent pause, then Marc said: "Daniel, this isn't the first time.
 I'm worried, but not too much.
-[At this point there's no want to track her.
+[At this point there's no way to track her.
 I promised you that we'll succeed](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alpunto).
 [Rest easy](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#resteasy).
 I'm thinking of her."

 Daniel nodded, as if Marc could see him, and put the receiver down before saying thanks.
 He got out of bed and took refuge in the bathroom, under a hot shower.
 <br/><br/><br/>